LekoArts/gatsby-themes/.changeset/sixty-glasses-stare.md

 "@lekoarts/gatsby-theme-emilia": patch
 ---

-Align text on card in center
+Set `text-align: center` on text in cards